vickenty/ouroboros/README.md

 * `libouroboros.c`
 * `libouroboros.h` - a library of wrappers around various XS macros.

+* `Ouroboros` - Perl package that exports pointers to libouroboros functions as well as many necessary constants needed to call them correctly (like values of `svtype` enumeration and flags).

+* `Ouroboros::Spec` - run-time information about Ouroboros API.

 * `libouroboros.txt` - main source file for the entire thing, lists all supported functions, their signatures, and constants.
-Can be used to automatically generate bindings in other languages.

-* `Ouroboros` - Perl package that exports pointers to libouroboros functions as well as many necessary constants needed to call them correctly (like values of `svtype` enumeration and flags).

-* `Ouroboros::Spec` - parser for `libouroboros.txt`.

 ## Requirements

-Perl 5.20 or later.
+Perl of a decently recent version.

 A working C compiler.